Amielskiii/WD--Final-Activity/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+  Demonstrates the use of HTML and our knowledge to design a webpage for our Home page, About me page, Resume, Projects page, Contact page, and Credit page

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Home page
+- About me page
+- Resume
+- Projects page
-- Parallax transition
+- Contact page
-- Transactional
+- Credit page

 ### Technology
 <!-- TODO: List of Technology Used -->